Why the Beatles' recordings shouldn't be tampered with.

 *NOTE: The remasters have "corrected" this error, and it's the one thing which I wish they hadn't altered.
 I much prefer the original version, dropout and all.

-If you're interested in hearing my views on the mono and stereo mixes of the Beatles' work, check this out: "Invalid Item" .
+If you're interested in hearing my views on the mono and stereo mixes of the Beatles' work, check this out: "One and One Is Two: Mono/Stereo Beatles" .
 Wonder what I think of the 2017 SGT.
 PEPPER remix?
-Read "Invalid Item" .
+Read "We'd Like To Thank You Once Again" .